ChiCheng45/Gaussium/README.md

 ```

 ####MP2 CO STO-3G
-Completed MP2 calculation of CO with a bond-length of 2.14005 a.u. using the STO-3G basis set.
+Completed MP2 calculation of CO with a bond-length of 2.14005 a<sub>0</sub> using the STO-3G basis set.
 Comparison with Psi4,
 ```
         Computing MP2 energy using SCF MOs (Canonical MP2)...
         ==============================================================================